DR. G THE NP LESSON SERIES

 For the first time, you feel what it is like to actually know what you are looking at.

-You document bundle branch blocks but aren't fully sure what to do with them or if they are a RBBB or not
+You document bundle branch blocks but aren't fully sure what to do with them — or if it's actually a RBBB.

 Stop correlating clinically.